blitz-js/blitz/.changeset/good-oranges-pretend.md

 }
 ```

-When `resolversDynamicImport` is set to `true`, the default import strategy will be "import" instead of "require".
+When `resolversDynamicImport` is set to `true`, the import strategy will be "import" instead of "require".

 ### On Vercel